apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/try-backup.md

 ## View BackupPolicy

 After creating a database cluster, an automatic backup policy (BackupPolicy) is created for databases that support backup.
-Execute the following command to view the backup policy of the cluster.
+Execute the following command to view the BackupPolicy of the cluster.

 <Tabs>